nuuuwan/news_lk3_data/README.md

 The Supreme Court today (01) granted leave to proceed with a fundamental rights petition filed against former President Ranil Wickremesinghe, several former cabinet ministers, and other respondents.

-The petition alleges that during the previous government, phosphate stocks from the Eppawala deposit were released for export at prices significantly lower than the standard market rate to several companies allegedly close to those in power, thereby violating fundamental human rights.
+The petition alleges that during the tenure of the previous government, stocks of phosphate from the Eppawala deposit were released for export at prices significantly lower than the standard market rate to several companies allegedly linked to those in power, thereby violating fundamental human rights.

-◼️
+A total of 32 respondents including former President Ranil Wickremesinghe, former Cabinet Ministers, the Geological Survey and Mines Bureau (GSMB), the Director General of the GSMB and the Attorney General have been named in the petition.

+The petition was considered today before a three-judge bench of the Supreme Court comprising Justices Janak de Silva, Priyantha Fernando, and Sampath Abeykoon.

+...

 [Data](articles/306f6be8.json)